florian/florian.github.io/_posts/2018-07-17-estimators.md

 This might be because it is too expensive computationally or because not enough information is available.
 Instead, these values can be estimated.
 The quality of estimates varies.
-In statistics, this concept is formalized in estimation theory [1, 2].
+In statistics, this concept is formalized in estimation theory {% include ref.html i=1 %} {% include ref.html i=2 %}.

 The first part of this blog post introduces the fundamentals behind estimators.
 In the second part, it is shown how they can be applied to machine learning in two different ways.